Skip to Main Content

 2. Pay $30 university application fee.

-3. Submit all supplemental items (detailed below) directly to the Graduate School.
+3. Submit all supplemental items (detailed below) directly to the Graduate School via the application portal or by mail.

 4. Submit official transcripts* for all college credits from each awarding institution to the Graduate School at the following address: